-Don't be ashamed to charge for things like phone calls or emails – you're dealing with clients and that is part of your service.
-If a client doesn't like it, it's either because you didn't set expectations sufficiently enough or they simply don't value your time.
+Don't be ashamed to charge for things like phone calls or emails – you're dealing with clients, and that is part of your service.
+If a client doesn't like it, it's either because you didn't set expectations or they don't value your time.

 Either way, time is money.
 It's imperative that you track it and charge clients accordingly.
 Just be fully prepared to explain your time, should any client query an invoice (this is where detailed, professionally written timesheets become so helpful).